HolyLab/BlockRegistrationScheduler.jl/README.md

 In warping step,
 `ϕ_s = medfilt(griddeformations(u, knots), 1)` #Basically there is no filtering.
 ```

-5. Once your image samples give a good results, interpolate `ϕ_s` using `tinterpolate`.
-Finally, warp the entire data set.
+The steps above aim to register only a few selected images.
+If that give a good result, interpolate the deformation vector `ϕ_s` using `tinterpolate`.
+Finally, apply the interpolated ϕ_s to warp entire dataset.